luzexi/blog/luzexi.com/hyde-master/_posts/2016-04-19-Gitlab-removal.md

 its really hard for me to install lib of mysql for ruby because i dont know which source of apt-get i should use. i installed 5.5.47 mysql version but it tells me the lib of mysql is 5.5.37 and it is the newest version in source of apt-get which the installed is failed. i change some of them but still cant be install. i even download the mysql of source and make them and try to pick the lib to install but failed. finally i choose the nature source of aliyun to install the lib of mysql, its success. i think its my bad, because i dont believe the nature source of aliyun so i change it.

+4.After i finished all, i open gitlab site and it works.
+Then pull one of the repositories and change some file and push them.
+It said something wrong in the gitlab so i cant push the commit. i check search the problem and find i have to reline the update file in every repositories's hook.
+So i do it, but it still socks.
+A little git time later i find that redis is not able to visit, so i add the user which git use into redis group.
+So the redis's problem is solved but still cant push.
+I feel something wrong in satellites but i actually dont how to fix.
+So i remove all of the gitlab except repositories and install gitlab again, then import the respositories by using:

+	cd /home/git/gitlab/
+	sudo -u git -H bundle exec rake gitlab:import:repos RAILS_ENV=production sudo -u git -H bundle exec rake gitlab:satellites:create RAILS_ENV=production sudo chmod -R ug+rwX,o-rwx /home/git/repositories/
+	sudo chmod -R ug-s /home/git/repositories/
+	find /home/git/repositories/ -type d -print0 | sudo xargs -0 chmod g+s

-4.now i finished setup the lib of all i need. and then i have to set the config to let the gitlab run.
+5.now i finished setup the lib of all i need. and then i have to set the config to let the gitlab run.

 i set the gitlab config, gitlab-shell config and the nginx vhost, its much easy because i set them before in the old server.